Joseph Warren: Battles of Lexington and Concord

+Battle of Bunker Hill

+The Death of General Warren at the Battle of Bunker's Hill, June 17, 1775.
+Warren is shown lying at center-left.

-Warren was commissioned into the Continental Army at the rank of major general by the Second Continental Congress on June 14, 1775.
-Three days later, he arrived at Charlestown just before the battle of Bunker Hill began and made his way to where Patriot militiamen were forming.
+Warren was commissioned into the Continental Army at the rank of major general by the Massachusetts Provincial Congress on June 14, 1775.
+Three days later, he arrived at Charlestown just before the Battle of Bunker Hill began and made his way to where Patriot militiamen were forming.
 Upon meeting General Israel Putnam, Warren asked where he thought the heaviest fighting would be; Putnam responded by pointing to Breed's Hill.
 Warren subsequently volunteered to join the militia at the rank of private against the wishes of both Putnam and Colonel William Prescott, both of whom unsuccessfully requested that he serve as their commander instead.
-Warren declined their request due the fact that Putnam and Prescott held more military experience.
+Warren declined their request due to the fact that Putnam and Prescott had military experience.

 During the early stages of the battle, Warren repeatedly stated that "These fellows say we won't fight!
 By Heaven, I hope I shall die up to my knees in blood!"
-Defending the Patriot redoubt against two failed attacks by British troops, he kept firing his gun until running out of ammunition and was killed in action during the third and final assault by British gunfire.
-The man who killed him was possibly Lieutenant Lord Rawdon, who personally recognized him, or by a British officer's servant, an account supported by a forensic analysis conducted in 2011.
+Defending the Patriot redoubt against two failed attacks by British troops, he kept firing his gun until running out of ammunition.
+During the third and final assault, Warren was shot in the head below his left eye 60 yards from the redoubt and died instantly; the man who killed him was possibly a British officer's servant, an assertion supported by a forensic analysis conducted in 2011.